Chas McCormick Player Props: Astros vs. Blue Jays

 Chas McCormick At The Plate

-- McCormick is hitting .235 with seven doubles, five home runs and 10 walks.
+- McCormick has seven doubles, five home runs and 10 walks while hitting .228.

-- McCormick has picked up an RBI in 31.0% of his games this season, with more than one RBI in 17.2% of his games.
-He has also plated three or more runs in one contest.
+- In nine games this year (30.0%), McCormick has picked up an RBI, and in five of those games (16.7%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.